bacionejs/tredicimalefici/README.md

 #### Day 7
 I gave up on trying to make the game bigger.
-Chose a name for the game and called it a wrap.
+Chose a name for the game, made a youtube video, and called it a wrap.